 In addition to being a climbing paradise, and thanks to the local riders, they now have undoubtedly some of the best descents in the Pyrenees.

 You will find yourself riding trails full of rock and sandstone.
-You will be impressed by the excellent work the local trail builders accomplished.
+You’ll be impressed by the excellent work the local trail builders accomplished!

-We offer a complimentary shuttle back to Barcelona.
-We will drop Riders off at the Barcelona airport (BCN) or provide a drop-off to our partner hotel in Barcelona in the late afternoon.
+After breakfast, we offer a complimentary shuttle back to Barcelona at 8:00 am.
+We will drop Riders off at the Barcelona airport (BCN) by 1:00 pm or provide a drop-off to our partner hotel in Barcelona in the late afternoon.

 The following data represents a typical itinerary, but adventure travel can be unpredictable, and our Guides may need to make last-minute changes to ensure your enjoyment.
 Inclement weather, road closures, changes to the itinerary to accommodate requests, and other issues may affect the itinerary.
 The ride data represents an ‘average’ itinerary and may differ when you show up to ride.
 Our guides make every effort to stick to the itinerary as posted, but your safety is our #1 priority.